-- > To undertake promotion of exports and to explore new markets for traditional items of export by organising trade fairs and exhibitions in India and abroad - ▶ To establish show-rooms for the Indian products in India and abroad - ▶ To publicise the ensuing trade fairs and exhibitions in India and abroad - > To extend infrastructural support to the interested organisations for holding fairs and exhibitions in India and abroad - ▶ To identify emerging markets for diversification and expansion of Indian exports - ➤ To take steps for projecting India's progress and achievements in industrial and technological development in various fields through trade promotion and development mining and machinery engineering.
+- to undertake promotion of exports and to explore new markets for traditional items of export by organising trade fairs and exhibitions in India and abroad - o to establish show-rooms for the Indian products in India and abroad - o to publicise the ensuing trade fairs and exhibitions in India and abroad - to extend infrastructural support to the interested organisations for holding fairs and exhibitions in India and abroad - to identify emerging markets for diversification and expansion of Indian exports - to take steps for projecting India's progress and achievements in industrial and technological development in various fields through trade promotion and development

+The Trade Fair Authority of India has organised trade fairs and exhibitions throughout he world and created awareness about the Indian products in the global market by displaying Indian quality products in the overseas markets.
+TFAI has successfully organised trade fairs and exhibitions in engineering goods, publishing industries, power, mining and machinery engineering.
 Pragati Maidan situated at New Delhi is a permanent venue for organizing national and international trade, trade fairs and exhibitions.
 It is a permanent exhibition complex and equipped with all infrastructural facilities required for organising trade fairs and exhibitions such as, spacious place to cover several halls and pavilions, warehousing facilities, banking, post and telegraph office, control room, fire station, hospital, electricity, drinking water, conference hall, auditorium, restaurant, etc. Many foreign countries participate in the International Trade Fairs organised in India.
 It helps to identify the products to be imported and find out buyers to export our products and to observe the recent sophisticated technology in diverse fields of agriculture, industry and services sector.
 The Trade Fair Authority of India has organised seminars and conferences to create awareness about the i trade fairs and exhibitions among the Indian exporters.